 It is a strand of the herpes simplex virus (HSV), with genital herpes being produced by the HSV-2 strain of the virus and cold sores by the HSV-1 strain.
 There is no distinct male or female version of herpes, with genital herpes in both men and women caused by HSV-2.

-Genital herpes appear as small blisters on your buttocks, anus, thighs, or genitals – in some cases (often as a result of sexual activity) they can appear on the lips, tongue, and mouth.
+Genital herpes appears as small blisters on your buttocks, anus, thighs, or genitals – in some cases (often as a result of sexual activity) they can appear on the lips, tongue, and mouth.
 These blisters burst and leave red sores around the infected areas.

 The distinct areas that genital herpes can appear for men are the: